Katherine Villiers, Duchess of Buckingham: Family

-Career
+Marriage

-Katherine Manners was selected by the formidably ambitious Mary Villiers, Countess of Buckingham, to marry her son, George Villiers.
+In 1619, King James I let it be known that he wished his favourite George Villiers to marry.
+Katherine Manners was selected by the formidably ambitious Mary Villiers, Countess of Buckingham, to marry her son.
 However, Manners was a strict Roman Catholic, and the King refused to allow Villiers to marry her (almost the only occasion when he did not give the Villiers family whatever they asked for).
 In addition to this, the Earl of Rutland refused to accept the Countess of Buckingham's demands for his daughter's dowry.
 Manners converted to Protestantism, to satisfy the Villiers family, which almost caused her father to call off the marriage.
 Invited to visit the Countess of Buckingham, Katherine was forced to spend the night due to an attack of illness.
 Believing his daughter's honour to be compromised, the Earl of Rutland refused to receive her back, and demanded that George Villiers marry her immediately.
-At this Villiers refused to marry her, but did a few weeks later, on 16 May 1620.
+At first Villiers refused to marry her, but did a few weeks later, on 16 May 1620.

+The marriage took place quietly in London at Lumley House near Tower Hill.
+There was a larger celebration in August 1621, at Burley, in Rutland.
+Buckingham produced and performed in Ben Jonson's masque The Gypsies Metamorphosed.
+Nicholas Lanier supervised the music.
+King James and Prince Charles were present.